 Article 39 and the website company Wholegrain Digital worked together to make this site.

 Many children and young people gave us brilliant expert advice.
-You can read more about this here.
+You can read about this here.

-We have divided information about your rights into four sections, which then split into different topics.
-The topics are on subjects children and young people told us are important to them.
+The information about your rights is split into four sections, which then separate into different topics.
+The topics cover subjects children and young people told us are important to them.

 The four sections are: